huacheng-1/Aberrant-oligodendrogenesis-in-PD/README.md

 RAM: 64.0 GB

 ## OS Requirements
-This package is supported for macOS and Linux.
+This package is supported for Windows and Linux.
 The package has been tested on the following systems:

 Windows: Windows 11(25H2)